FershoUno/localrpm/README.md

 # localrpm

-localrpm permite descargar los paquetes y dependencias tomando una lista de software para empaquetarlos y tenerlo de manera **"OffLine"**
+localrpm allows you to download packages and dependencies based on a software list to package then and have them available **"OffLine"**

-## Dependencias
+## Dependencies

 - dnf-plugin-core
-como instalar: `dnf install dnf-plugin-core`
+how to install: `dnf install dnf-plugin-core`
-> Nota.- Fedora lo tiene "pre-instalado"
+> Note.- Fedora hast it "pre-installed"

-## Lista de herramientas
+## List of Tools

-Para agregar una lista de herramientas es necesario modificar la lista que existe dentro del archivo `localrpm`   , ejemplo:
+To add a list of tools, it is necessary to modify the list inside the `localrpm` file, for example:

     LIST_PACKAGES=()

-se modifica de la siguiente manera:
+it is modified as follows:

     LIST_PACKAGES=(lazarus umbrello htop)
-> El orden de instalación de los paquetes rpm va ser el mismo orden creciente de la lista ej: lazarus umbrello htop
+> The order of installation of the rpm packages will be the same increasing order of the list, e.g., lazarus umbrello htop

     1.- lazarus
     2.- umbrello
     3.- htop

-## Como ejecutar
+## How to Run

-Una vez que se haya agregado la lista de herramientas, se debe ejecutar el script `localrpm` :
+Once the list of tools has been added, the `localrpm` script must be executed:

     sudo ./localrpm

-## Instalación Offline
+## Offline Installation

-Para realizar la instalación, se tiene que seguir las siguientes instrucciones:
+To perform the installation, you hace to follow the instructions below:

-> cambiar el * por la versión que se haya generado el tar.gz
+> replace * with the version that the tar.gz has been generated

     tar -xzvf Fedora-Packages-*.tar.gz
     sudo -s
     cd Fedora-Packages-*
     bash installer

-## Importante!
+## Important!

-Este script se debe ejecutar en una nueva instalación de Fedora para evitar conflictos de dependencias con las herramientas que se planea descargar e instalar de manera Offline.
+This script should be run on a fresh Fedora installation to avoid dependecy conflicts with the tools planned to be downloaded and installed offline.

-Tomar en cuenta que el script no elimina el directorio, esto es para que se pueda volver a empaquetar si en caso requiere alguna modificación y/o adición personal
+Please note that the script does not delete the directory, this is so it can be repackaged if any modification and/or personal addition is required.

     tar -czvf Fedora-Packages-*.gz Fedora-Packages-*/